 New Zealand Retail Sales Report

 Retail sales have been growing strongly by over 1.5% quarter-on-quarter in New Zealand, except for the Q3 of 2017 and the same quarter in 208.
-Although in the first quarter of this year, retail sales grew by only 0.1% against 1.0% expected.
+Although in the first quarter of 2018, retail sales grew by only 0.1% against 1.0% expected.
 The previous quarter was revised lower as well, down from 1.7% to 1.4%.
 While retail sales increased in Q1, that was an unexpected turnaround because they have been growing pretty strongly in the previous quarters by more than 1%, except the Q3 of 2017.
-In Q2 of this year, retail sales grew by 1.1%., more than 0.4% expected.
-In the Q3, retail sales are expected to have increased by 1.0%, which would be an impressive run but instead they fell flat as the global economy slowed down.
+In Q2 of 2018, retail sales grew by 1.1%, more than the 0.4% expected.
+In the Q3, retail sales were expected to increase by 1.0%, which would be an impressive run but instead they fell flat as the global economy slowed down.

 <% indicator.indicator_name %>